 Their box office earnings support their high-ranking status.
 When adjusted for inflation, the Friday The 13th franchise has earned over $795 million, followed by A Nightmare On Elm Street with $678 million, and Halloween with $644 million.

-These are impressive numbers for slasher movie franchises, and Michael, Freddy, and Jason are the only gentlemen of the genre to bring that kind of killer box-office returns.
+These are impressive numbers for slasher movie franchises, and Michael, Freddy, and Jason are the only gentlemen of the genre to bring in those kind of killer box-office returns.
 However, what's even more impressive is their numbers are still growing more than four decades after their debut.

 Appearances Mean A Lot